 How does it work?

-If you’re chosen, we’ll send you a discount code for FREE conference registration (and unlimited bragging rights).
+If you’re chosen, we’ll send you a discount code for FREE in-person conference registration (and unlimited bragging rights).
 If you’ve already purchased an early bird ticket, we’ll process a refund for you.

 A few pointers for your proposal